Online Zoom Classes

 Redding Tai Chi teaches the Yang Style Long form of Tai Chi.
 This form is taught with an emphasis on Tai Chi as a meditative or healing art and the purpose is to improve your general well-being.
 It takes seven to eight months of twice a week classes to learn the 108 movements of the form.

 In each class you will review the previous class lesson and learn one or two new movements.
 Once you learn the complete set of movements it will take approximately 35 minutes, give or take a few minutes, to practice.
-Because of the length of the form most students will take the class over several times so that they can improve on what they have learned.
+Because of the length of the form students are welcome to repeat the class so that they can improve on what they have learned.

 You might ask if the Zoom learning format is for you...